leetim13/Inforum-content-marketplace/README.md

 <img src="./logo.png" alt="Company logo"/>

 ## About Us
-> *Enabling a dialogue between corporations and the generation of tomorrow*
+> *Connecting financial institutions to the generation of tomorrow*

 Inforum is a web-based, Marketplace-like application, where users can share marketing campaigns posted by our corporate partners on their social media platforms.
 Based on the number of interactions (in the forms of likes/comments), the users will receive a certain number of reward points.
 Inforum will act as a bridge for corporations to connect with younger generations on the social media platform and provide an opportunity for corporations to introduce their relevant products and offerings in a more effective manner.